 If it is agreed or determined based upon the dispute resolution procedure as set forth in Article 70 that an amount paid or received by the Registered Participant was not properly payable, the following process shall apply:

 the Single Allocation Platform shall refund any amount including interest to be calculated according Article 62(4) to the Registered Participant in case that the amount paid by the Registered Participant as set forth in Article 65(3) and (6) was higher or the amount paid by the Single Allocation Platform was lower than the due amount.
-The Single Allocation Platform shall make the payment to the bank account indicated by the Registered Participant for this reimbursement in accordance with Article 9 paragraph 1 (g).
+The Single Allocation Platform shall make the payment to the bank account indicated by the Registered Participant for this reimbursement in accordance with Article 9 paragraph 1 (h).

 the Registered Participant shall pay any amount including interest to be calculated according to Article 62(4) to the Single Allocation Platform in case that the amount paid by the Registered Party as set forth in Article 65(3) and (6) was lower or the amount paid by the Single Allocation Platform was higher than the due amount.
 The Registered Participant shall make the payment in accordance with the procedure set forth in Article 65(8).
 Upon such payment the Single Allocation Platform shall update the Credit Limit of the Registered Participant as set forth in Article 65(10).